SwarmUS/SwarmUS-ROS/src/swarmus_ros_simulation/README.md

 **Author: SwarmUS<br />
 Maintainer: SwarmUS, swarmus@usherbrooke.ca**

-The swarmus_ros_simulation package has been tested under [ROS] melodic on Ubuntu 14.04. and noetic on 20.04.
+The swarmus_ros_simulation package has been tested under [ROS] melodic on Noetic on 20.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Installation